ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Dining Room.md

-The symbol of Arch Archies is in this room. [[History of Orindia]].
-Maybe Arch
+The symbol of Arch Aries is in this room. [[History of Orindia]].
+Maybe Arch Aries is Tribal, Agricultural or Spiritual?